Terms of Service

 1. Food, allergens, regulated goods, and product data

-Suppliers remain solely responsible for food safety, allergens, ingredients, labelling, warnings, substitutions, regulated goods, product quality, storage, temperature control, suitability, recall obligations, and all product information shown to Buyers.
-Porosi does not verify product information and does not provide food safety or regulatory advice.
+Suppliers remain solely responsible for food safety, allergens, ingredients, labelling, warnings, substitutions, regulated goods, product quality, storage, temperature control, suitability, recalls and all product information shown to Buyers.
+Porosi does not verify product information or provide food-safety or regulatory advice.

 2. Stock, inventory, and fulfilment

-Stock, inventory, buy-list, suggested purchase, incoming, committed, projected, and fulfilment information depends on data entered by users, integrations, and operational workflows.
-You must review and correct inventory records before relying on them for purchasing, fulfilment, accounting, or customer commitments.
+Stock, inventory, buy-list, suggested-purchase, incoming, committed, projected and fulfilment information depends on user entries, integrations and operational events.
+Review and correct it before purchasing, fulfilling, accounting or making a customer commitment.

 3. Orders, invoices, and accounting sync